enamarat/excel-tests/README.md

    npm install

-   to install all the packages necessary for the program to work whcih are specified in package.json file
+   to install all the packages necessary for the program to work whiсh are specified in package.json file

 5. run the command

    node read.js

+Your Excel file can contain more than one sheet of data with each sheet representing a separate test.
+CLI will show a list of sheets.
+Choose any of them by typing their name.
+After that questions inside this sheet will be displayed in the console.
-CLI will display a question and ask the user to type an answer.
+CLI will ask you to type an answer.

 Example of a question:
 2+2 ->